cgriceld/42-read-line/README.md

-# get_next_line
+# readline

-42 project.
+42 algorithmic project.
 The code is written in accordance with The Norm (42 coding style).

-`get_next_line` allows to read one text line at a time from a file.
+This function allows to read one text line at a time from a file.
 It also supports reading from \
 several fd without loosing a thread in each of the files.\
 Return:
 - 1 (found new line and there is still something to read further)